 1634.
 A ship, the Saardam, is about to set sail from Batavia in the Dutch East Indies to Amsterdam.
 The ship is carrying a secret cargo that only very few know about.
-On board are the ambitious Governor General of Batavia, Jan Haan, his wife Sara Wessel and daughter Lia, Samuel Pipps, a detective under arrest, his friend, his assistant and bodyguard Arendt Hayes, and Cressjie Jens, Haan’s mistress and Sara’s friend.
+On board are the ambitious Governor General of Batavia, Jan Haan, his wife Sara Wessel and daughter Lia, Samuel Pipps, a detective under arrest, Arendt Hayes, Sam’s friend, assistant and bodyguard, and Cressjie Jens, Haan’s mistress and Sara’s friend.

 Jan Haan has been summoned to Amsterdam to join “the Gentlemen 17”, an exclusive and sinister-sounding group that runs the East India Company.
 He hopes that the secret cargo on the ship will win their respect and admiration.

 But the voyage is not going according to plan.
 As the passengers board, a leper wrapped in grey bandages stands on a pile of crates on the dock and calls out a warning.
 “Know that my master…sails aboard the Saardam.
 He is the lord of hidden things; all desperate and dark things. … The Saardam’s cargo is sin and all who board her will be brought to merciless ruin.
 She will not reach Amsterdam.”

 With that, he bursts into flame.
 When Sara and Arendt rush towards him to help, they find a man with his tongue cut out.
 Never mind how a man in his condition could climb onto a pile of crates: how could a man speak without a tongue?